prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-idx.md

 ---
 layout: page_v2
 sidebarType: 5
-title: Programmatic Guaranteed
+title: Prebid Programmatic Guaranteed
 ---

-# Programmatic Guaranteed
+# Prebid Programmatic Guaranteed
 {: .no_toc}

 * TOC
 {:toc}

-## Programmatic Guaranteed
+## Prebid Programmatic Guaranteed

-Programmatic Guaranteed (PG) has existed for several years as an ad server-based function.
+In general, Programmatic Guaranteed (PG) has existed for several years as an ad server-based function.
-While anchoring PG in the ad server was helpful from a deployment perspective, the lack of transparency and configurability in the ad server slowed down product momentum and made it harder for buyers and sellers to flexibly adjust their strategy and configurations for PG deals.
+While anchoring PG in the ad server is helpful from a deployment perspective, the lack of transparency and configurability in the ad server has slowed down product momentum and made it harder for buyers and sellers to flexibly adjust their strategy and configurations for PG deals.
 The introduction of open-source, standards-based Programmatic Guaranteed, anchored in Prebid Sever, helps both buyers and sellers in